What Is The Noom Diet & Will It Help You Lose Weight?

 So, you want to lose weight.
 You’re not alone.
-About 49 percent of U.S. adults do too, according to the Centers for Disease Control and Prevention.
+About 52% of Canadian adults do too, according Nielson analytics.
 But they aren’t embarking on these weight-loss journeys alone.
 Many people choose to use a program to keep them on track.
 You know the ones.
 Weight Watchers (or, as it's now known, WW).
 Jenny Craig.
 And now there’s a new dark horse app that’s being marketed to millennials like crazy: Noom.

 There's a good chance you’ve seen the ads that promise you’ll “lose the weight for good” everywhere from Instagram to the TV at your gym.
 Maybe you were even enticed to fork over $50 for the first month.
 Wondering about the pros and cons of the popular new plan?
 We've got the scoop.